-Scammers use this time as a prime opportunity to target taxpayers, and the Internal Revenue Service is providing a guide on what scams to look out for and how to avoid becoming a victim.
+Scammers use this time as a prime opportunity to target taxpayers, and the Internal Revenue Service has provided some guidance on what scams to look out for and how to avoid becoming a victim.

 Some of the tips to avoid scams are as follows:

 Understand how the IRS gets in touch.